RoPython/ropython.github.io/content/iasi/2017-04-25-django-presentation-and-why-to-use-it-for-single-page-or-hybrid-applications-too/index.rst

-﻿Django presentation and why to use it for single page or hybrid applications too
+Django presentation and why to use it for single page or hybrid applications too
 ################################################################################

 :tags: prezentari